NateEag/how-i-code/drafts/daily-routine.rst

   under the "Tomorrow" section.
 File new items accordingly (do not just copy and paste the whole block, because that never stops)

-* Review assigned tasks with deadlines to make sure their deadlines are up-to-date and not at risk.
+* Review assigned tasks and get the next-highest priority ones queued up in today's todo list.
+Make sure to check tasks with deadlines, in case there are lower-priority tasks with high urgency.

 When on pager / production support duty, triage alerts and any auto-filed tickets.
 For any projects that do not yet have proper alerting / ticketing for